- Student Life Home

 How will housing accommodations be determined?

 Housing is available on a first-come basis.
-A waiting list will be developed for students who sign up after the complex reaches capacity.
+A priority list will be developed for students who sign up after the complex reaches capacity.

-SUNY Adirondack’s new Student Housing will hold a maximum of 408 students.
+SUNY Adirondack’s residence hall holds a maximum of 413 students.

 How many people are in each room?